D'Angelo Russell Player Props: Lakers vs. Jazz

 D'Angelo Russell Insights vs. the Jazz

-- Russell's opponents, the Jazz, have one of the fastest offensive tempos, ranking ninth, averaging 103.7 possessions per game, while his Lakers average 104.7 per game, sixth-highest among NBA teams.
+- The Lakers average the second-most possessions per game with 104.8.
+His opponents, the Jazz, have one of the fastest tempos, ranking eighth with 103.8 possessions per contest.

-- On defense, the Jazz have conceded 117.8 points per game, which is 24th-best in the NBA.
+- The Jazz are the 24th-best defensive squad in the league, giving up 117.9 points per contest.

-- On the glass, the Jazz have given up 43.3 rebounds per game, which puts them 16th in the league.
+- The Jazz are the 16th-ranked squad in the league, allowing 43.4 rebounds per game.

 D'Angelo Russell vs. the Jazz